benhidalgov/Portfolio/README.md

 ## Usage

--Showcase personal projects, on the languages used mostly during my college path and personal ones.
+Showcase personal projects, on the languages used mostly during my college path and personal ones.
 -Leave information for recruiters for them to review some of my projects.
 -Learning new things.